AED

 Real talk: why AEDs sit unused

 I've walked into plenty of buildings where the AED case is dusty, the battery expired, the pads dried out.
-Consider this: or it's locked in a manager's office.
-Here's the thing — or behind a reception desk that closes at 5 p.
-Day to day, m.
+Or it's locked in a manager's office.
+Because of that, m.
+Plus, or behind a reception desk that closes at 5 p.
 Or nobody knows it exists.

 That's not a device failure.
 That's a human systems failure.